 Taxation and user charges.
-Local governments across Australia raise the vast majority of their own revenue through rates (taxation on property), service charges (such as garbage collection), user charges (such as dog registrations, public swimming pools, school holiday activities) and fines and penalties.
-Councils have different abilities to generate revenue depending on their location, population size, rate base and the capacity to impose charges, which is established through state and territory legislation.
+Local governments across Australia raise the vast majority of their own revenue through rates (taxation on property).
+Other sources of revenue are service charges (such as garbage collection), user charges (such as dog registrations, public swimming pools, school holiday activities) and fines and penalties.